Gurutejareddy9/Email-Forensics-EthicalHacking/05_Final_Report/investigation_report.md

 | **Organisation** | TechCorp Ltd — IT Security Team |
 | **Classification** | Confidential (Simulated — Educational Only) |

-> **⚠️ DISCLAIMER: This report is an entirely fictional, educational simulation.
-All names, organisations, IP addresses, domains, and events are invented.
-No real systems were attacked and no real data was compromised.**

 ---